elfrances/whatsOnFulGaz/README.md

 4. It can automatically download the MP4 video file or the SHIZ control file of all the matching rides, into a selected download folder.

+5. It can generate a GPX route file of all the matching routes.
+The GPX file can then be uploaded to a web-based cycling app such as RideWithGps, to get a more detailed info about the geographic location and elevation profile of the ride.

 See the examples section below for a few common use cases.

 # Building the tool